notsatan/auto-sub/README.md

 ### Recognized Extensions

 Internally, auto-sub differentiates between file types using their extensions.
-This section contains a comprehensive list of file extensions recognized by auto-sub, and the category these files are recongized as.
+This section contains a comprehensive list of file extensions recognized by auto-sub, and the category these files are recognized as.

 Files with unrecognized extensions will be *ignored* by auto-sub.
-Alternatively, select files can be delibrately ignored due to ignore rules (ignore rules can be set using [flags](#miscellaneous-flags))
+Alternatively, select files can be deliberately ignored due to ignore rules (ignore rules can be set using [flags](#miscellaneous-flags))

 #### MediaFiles
 Supported file extensions;